ELTE-IAI/pypi-bias/README.md

 Columns are, from left to right: median, 1st quartile, 3rd quartile, maximum, mean, and standard deviation (of waiting times), and total sample count.

-The Sub-Saharan African category is not shown due to low sample size (2) that make interpretation difficult, but would be the last column if it were shown.
+The Sub-Saharan African category is not shown due to low sample size (2) that makes interpretation difficult, but would be the last column if it were shown.

 ```